The following Energy practice note provides comprehensive and up to date legal information covering:

-This Energy consultation tracker tool displays the current status and most recent developments of key consultations opened from 1 January 2016 being conducted by government departments, regulators and other bodies in relation to energy law and policy in England and Wales.
+This Energy consultation tracker tool displays the current status and most recent developments of key consultations conducted by government departments, regulators and other bodies in relation to energy law and policy in England and Wales between 1 January and 31 December 2019.
+Any consultations still open as of 1 January 2020 can be found in the Energy consultations tracker 2020.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.